Many of us fail to differentiate between habit and routine — and that’s a problem.

 In other words, if you give yourself the choice, it’s too late.

-Are you ready to unleash the power of routines and habits?
-Choose something you want to adopt.
-Maybe it’s something small like drinking an extra glass of water when you wake up, pre-coffee or email checking.
-Whatever it is, start it today!
+But however you choose to proceed, choose something you want to adopt — maybe it’s something small like drinking an extra glass of water when you wake up, cooking dinner during weeknights, upping your NEAT score, or adopting a daily movement practice — but whatever it is, start it today!

 Whether it takes you 18 days or 400 of them, get in the “habit” of putting in the reps and falling in love with the process of your practice, rather than being concerned about “getting it done” in a particular amount of time.
 Or, in the simple words of BKS Iyengar, “Practice, all is coming”.

 Editor’s Note: This post was originally published in October 2020 and has been updated for accuracy and comprehensiveness.